thingsboard/thingsboard.github.io/docs/thingsboard-edge/features/edge-rule-engine.md

 #### Export/Import edge rule chain

 You are able to export your rule chain to JSON format and import it to the same or another ThingsBoard instance ([see detailed how-to instruction here](/docs/user-guide/ui/rule-chains/#rule-chains-importexport)).

-Keep in mind, **you won't be able to import Core rule chain to the Edge rule chain and vice versa**.